 - A CRA bulletin states that they won’t audit reasonable expenses under $23K/yr indexed to inflation.

-- An EAP is drawn from the portion of your RESP that is from CESG grants (up to $7200/person) and supplemented by the tax-free growth.
+- An EAP is drawn from the CESG grant and investment growth portions of the RESP.
 If you have an individual or family plan, then you decide the amount supplemented.
 If it is a group plan, then the plan promoter does.

 - The EAP is taxed as income in the hands of the beneficiary.
-They are issued a T4A for their taxes by the financial institution that your RESP is held at.
+The financial institution that holds your RESP issues a T4A for their tax filing.

-- You have up until 6 months after completing a programme to make claims for any unused money that qualifies for and EAP.
+- You have up until 6 months after completing a programme to make claims for any unused money that qualifies for an EAP.

 The original capital, taken out as a Refund of Contributions, can be paid to the beneficiary or the subscriber at any time in any amount.